Erasure-tolerance scheme for the surface codes on neutral atom quantum computers: Surface Code with Erasure Errors

 Some systems may experience erasure errors dynamically during computation, where the number of erasure errors changes over time.
 Mechanisms for detecting the positions of erased qubits have been investigated, depending on physical and architectural systems~\cite{Whiteside2014-rc, Cong2021-bj, Wu2022-uy, Chow2024-fb}.
 There are two types of such dynamic erasure errors.
 Erasure errors of the first type remain unless corrected.
 A typical example of this type is neutral atom quantum computers; erasure errors remain unless special operations are executed to fix them, such as refilling the erased position with a reservoir atom instantly.
 This refilling is achieved by transporting atoms using optical tweezers.
 In the erasure conversion approach~\cite{Wu2022-uy, Sahay2023-av}, the original qubit information is exactly erased, but the atom may remain in its position.
 In this case, the erased qubits, which are in a completely mixed state, can be incorporated into the surrounding stabilizers and projected onto the proper codeword state of the quantum error-correcting code.

-Erasure errors of the second type do not persist.
-A typical example of this type is one-way quantum computation using a 3-D cluster state~\cite{Whiteside2014-rc, Barrett2010-qj, Sahay2023-av}.
-In this model, all qubits are eventually measured and disrupted, so erasure errors in a layer corresponding to a syndrome measurement round do not persist into the next round.
-This model can tolerate an erasure rate of up to $25\%$~\cite{Barrett2010-qj}, even though we do not actually “correct” the erased qubits.